OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 the two loops.
 In the examples shown in the previous section the compiler generates implicit data movement for both parallel loops, but only generates data movement once for the `kernels` approach, which may result in less data motion by default.

-***Add compiler output to the above, it will illustrate the differences in implicit data movement.***
+This difference will be revisited in the case study later in this chapter.

 For more information on the differences between the `kernels` and `parallel` directives, please see [http://www.pgroup.com/lit/articles/insider/v4n2a1.htm].

+---

 At this point many programmers will be left wondering which directive they should use in their code.
 More experienced parallel programmers, who may have